 • difficulty in speaking properly.

-Even if your plan doesn’t cover orthodontia, your local dentist might make an assessment that judges your issue as medically necessary to fix.
+Even if you do not have specific dental insurance for braces and your plan does not cover orthodontia, your local dentist might make an assessment that will identify your issue as medically necessary to fix.
 Some plans might not cover adults, though the age cut-off might not always be 18.
 Others provide coverage for 19, 20, or even 21-year-olds.

 It is recommended that you stick with one plan during your treatment to avoid paperwork-related charges.
 Moreover, some providers might simply refuse to cover braces installed before the policy was active, treating them as a pre-existing condition.